traefik/gallienii/readme.md

 See [the sample](/sample.toml).

 By default using `./gallienii.toml` file.
-To override the configuration file path, you must use `--rules-path`.
+To override the configuration file path, you must use `--config-path`.

 ```toml
 [[repository]]